klaarnut/user-docs/en/glossary.md

 **Site Config**

-The easy advanced configuration setting for your website such as CSS/JS, Meta, SEO, Visibility, Log, and etc. for more functional and effective.
+The easy advanced configuration setting for your website such as CSS/JS, Meta, SEO, Visibility, Log, and etc. for more functional and effective website.
 NO WORRIES if you don't feel familiar with these words, we have easy guide on every part of it.

 **System page**

 A type of pages in RVsitebuilder 7.
 It's mostly for setting up Register and Login pages for your website.
 It will work to allow users to login, and store them in admin area for membership purpose.

 ## T
+**3-dot menu**

+The vertical 3 small dot appears next to page name on Right Menu and Page Setting.
+It's shortcut to page options such as set as home, set as draft, rename, SEO, and etc.

 **Toolbar**

 Bars that contain nescessary tools that will always be ready to use while you're editing your website.